aduh95/schwifty-markdown/README.md

 rendering on my computer).
 All the rendering is done locally, you don't need a network access to work with your diagrams.

-**N.B.:** The PlantUML project is not published on `npm`, which means it has to be updated manually.
-You can do so by typing `schwifty -u`.
+**N.B.:** The PlantUML project is not published on `npm`, which means Schwifty must embed a JAR archive of the project, and this archive is not guarenteed to be the last version available.
+You can update it manually by typing `schwifty --update-dependencies`.

 **N.B.:** The only supported extension for PlantUML diagrams is `.pu`.
 If you think I should add suppport more file extensions, please raise an issue or